CosmWasm/cosmwasm/MIGRATING.md

   annotations.
 See the [0.13 -> 0.14 entry](#013---014) where `#[entry_point]`
   was introduced.

-- If your chain provides a custom queries, add the custom query type as a generic argument to `cosmwasm_std::Deps`, `DepsMut`, `OwnedDeps` and `QuerierWrapper`.
-Otherwise it defaults to `Empty`.
+- If your chain provides a custom query, add the custom query type as a generic argument to `cosmwasm_std::Deps`, `DepsMut`, `OwnedDeps` and `QuerierWrapper`.
+Otherwise, it defaults to `Empty`.
 E.g.

   ```diff
    #[entry_point]